Surprised By The 2019 Chevrolet Equinox

 Having just come off one week with a Cadillac and another with a Buick, neither of which impressed me to the degree I thought they would, I was a little dismayed to find that I would have a Chevrolet to follow them up.
-After all, aren’t Buick and Caddy supposed to be the upscale offerings from General Motors?
+After all, aren’t Buick and Cadillac supposed to be the upscale offerings from General Motors?

 Upon delivery, the 2019 Chevrolet Equinox looked much like a typical SUV or Crossover vehicle, but when I got in, I found the seats more supple than I had expected and the general look and feel of the vehicle quite pleasing.
 Things got even better when I pushed the starter button and the large display screen lit up and OnStar started talking to me.